Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 SPECIAL CONSIDERATIONSTop

 Pregnant women are at higher risk for complications from influenza, including an unfavorable pregnancy outcome (miscarriage, premature birth, and fetal distress).
-Carefully monitor pregnant women with suspected or confirmed influenza and consider antiviral treatment prior to obtaining virology results regardless of intensity of symptoms.
+Carefully monitor pregnant women with suspected or confirmed influenza and consider antiviral treatment prior to obtaining virology results regardless of the intensity of symptoms.
 Administer acetaminophen (INN paracetamol) for pain and fever (ASA and NSAIDs are contraindicated in pregnancy).
-There are no adequate data on using doses of oseltamivir higher than 75 mg every 12 hours.
+There are no adequate data on using doses of oseltamivir >75 mg every 12 hours.
 Oseltamivir and zanamivir are safe during breastfeeding (the principles of infection control have to be followed including wearing a face mask and frequent hand washing).

 PREVENTIONTop